• Allergic Reaction/Anaphylaxis

 1

-Check the scene safety, form an initial impression, obtain consent and put on PPE, as appropriate.
+Check the scene safety, form an initial impression and, obtain consent.

 2